ShafinRezwan/Telus-Commision-Calculator/README.md

 - 💸 **Calculate sales** – Create sales orders, auto calculate total of the order, include order details (notes,order number, account, number, phone number)
 - 📝 **Orders** – Dedicated page to view orders for current day, can navigate to previous days to see orders on previous days,total made that day calculated
 - 📊 **Edit Orders** – Click on order to view details of that order and to make changes if needed
-- 🏁 **Finish Day Toggle** – Mark the day complete with styling feedback
+- 🏁 **Sales Goal** – Add a sales goal for the day, as you get closer to your goal a progress bar is updated
 - 🖼️ **Telus themed UX** – followed Telus brand identity

 ---